 - Set up the humidity controller to run the fan when humidity rises above a certain threshold.

-- Add a timer to activate the fan at predetermined time.
+- Add a timer to activate the fan at a predetermined time.

 I cut two 4″ holes in my new fridge, one at the bottom to take air in and one at the top to get the humid air out.

-During that time ambient temperature got noticeably higher.
-When warmer air with the same or higher relative humidity is introduced into the cooler fridge it causes internal RH to increase.
+During that time, the ambient temperature got noticeably higher.
+When warmer air with the same or higher relative humidity is introduced into the cooler fridge, it causes internal RH to increase.
 That’s exactly what happened to me.
-So, this solution works when the ambient temperature is low or ambient RH is much lower that the one in the fridge.
-Otherwise you will be getting the exact opposite effect.
+So, this solution works when the ambient temperature is low or ambient RH is much lower than the one in the fridge.
+Otherwise, you will be getting the exact opposite effect.

 The solution that worked